Hosting the Lord Lieutenant

 to an event or engagement but rather eliminate any confusion and ensure that people feel comfortable.

-The Lord-Lieutenant represents The Queen and, when attending an event in his official capacity in Rutland, should be received with the same degree of etiquette and protocol as any member of the Royal Family.
+The Lord-Lieutenant represents The Queen and, when attending an event in her official capacity in Rutland, should be received with the same degree of etiquette and protocol as any member of the Royal Family.

 Where the Lord-Lieutenant is unable to attend and is represented by the Vice Lord-Lieutenant or a Deputy Lieutenant, the same etiquette and protocol should apply.

 Arrival and greetings

 The Lord-Lieutenant will often arrive at events and engagements by car, meaning that parking will be required nearby.
 Please give due consideration to arrival and parking arrangements.

 The correct form of address for the Lord-Lieutenant is as follows: